kburnik/WebCrawler/readme.txt

 - get the PHP framework empty project from https://github.com/kburnik/framework-empty-project

+- pull phpQuery from TobiaszCudnik : https://github.com/TobiaszCudnik/phpquery
+  into the framework-empty-project/

 - pull this repo into framework-empty-project/

-- edit your framework-empty-project/WebCrawler/webcrawler.include.php to include the main project file
+- edit your framework-empty-project/WebCrawler/webcrawler.include.php to setup paths to the main Framework project file and phpQuery

 - test the crawler by running
 	cd framework-empty-project/WebCrawlerTestModule